Smart devices connected to our home wireless internet are opening up the risk of exposing our homes and families to the evils of hackers.

 * Get your schedule to know when you are home or away

 New technology is strengthening your home internet connection.
-The same folks who are known for protecting computers from attacks have launched a secure wireless router designed to protect your home from the increasing dangers.
+Now you can extend wifi outside your home too.
+This could be great for connecting with outside cameras, especially if you’re away and want to check up on your home.
+Additionally, the same folks who are known for protecting computers from attacks have launched a secure wireless router designed to protect your home from the increasing dangers.

 Norton Core is a secure home wireless router that replaces your older home router usually provided by your internet service provider.
 It acts like a watch dog alerting you to an intrusion and blocks threats on your home network.
 The parental control are an added bonus where parents can finally have easier control over their children’s access to the internet.
 Norton Core secure wirless router is high performance and controlled by an easy to use downloadable app.
 Norton Core is $279 and comes with the first year of protection included.